Bruce Gilley: Hong Kong independence

+2024 Malaysian remarks

+On 23 April 2024, Gilley attracted controversy for remarks during a lecture at the University of Malaya in Kuala Lumpur stating that Malaysia "could never be a trusted friend of the West" because its leaders were supporting a "second Holocaust against the Jewish people."
+His remarks referred to the Malaysian government's support for Hamas and the Palestinians during the Gaza war.
+Gilley's remarks and prior social media posts attracted criticism in Malaysia, with Malaysian Prime Minister Anwar Ibrahim deriding Gilley as a "mediocre scholar."
+After leaving Malaysia, Gilley accused the Malaysian government of stirring up an "Islamo-fascist mob" and claimed that Malaysia was an unsafe destination.
+This prompted the United States Embassy to issue a statement that Malaysia remained a "Level 1" or "safe" destination.
+Gilley also refused to allow Universiti Malaya to reimburse his travel costs, instead soliciting funds through an online fundraiser.

 Memberships and awards

-Gilley is a member of the editorial boards of the Journal of Democracy and the Journal of Contemporary China. furthermore Gilley is the chapter president of the Oregon Association of Scholars, the state chapter of the National Association of Scholars, member of the Heterodox Academy and founding signatory of the Oregon Academic Faculty Pledge on Freedom.
+Gilley is a member of the editorial boards of the Journal of Democracy and the Journal of Contemporary China.
+Furthermore Gilley is the chapter president of the Oregon Association of Scholars, the state chapter of the National Association of Scholars, member of the Heterodox Academy and founding signatory of the Oregon Academic Faculty Pledge on Freedom.
 He is the recipient of the following awards and nominations for scholarly achievement and articles: